 Legal bills don’t correlate completely with hourly rates.

 It’s not that complicated to understand that a well-structured team of lawyers billing $425/hr can easily produce a lower legal bill than independent solo lawyers billing at $275 if they have the right institutional resources – technology, team, knowledge, process (“overhead”) – in place.
 They’re also often supported by junior professionals/non-lawyers with dramatically lower rates to cover routine items.
-At very early stage, a lot of the tasks that startups need actually require very little lawyer involvement at all if the right infrastructure (‘overhead’) is in place.
+At very early stage, some of the legal tasks that startups need actually require very little lawyer involvement at all if the right infrastructure (‘overhead’) is in place.
 If you assume solo means cheaper, you’re often wrong.

 Specialization drives efficiency.